liusolon/weatherhis/README.md

 # Weatherhis
-Weatherhis can create a trend-analysis graph
+Weatherhis can create a trend-analysis graph of wearther history for some city in china.

 ## Usage
     ./weatherhis.sh cityname